 “Cowboy” is pretty much a term used for any Western-style hat.
 They are typically made in felt, leather, or straw and have very wide brims.
 Brims range from curved all the way around to just curled on the sides or completely flat.

-The main gist of these is to allow for airflow above the head so ranchers don’t bother of heat and to protect the face and neck from the sun while you’re out there riding all day.
+The main gist of these is to allow for airflow above the head so ranchers don’t bother with heat and to protect the face and neck from the sun while you’re out there riding all day.
 Along with brim size variation, they can have many different crown shapes as well including the pinch crown, “C” or teardrop, and center dent among others.

-These became famous as they were depicted in Western Movies in the mid 19th century, but are still worn today by ranchers, cowboys, farmers, fashion lovers, and of course rodeo participants or those that handle/work with horses!
-The wide brim is sun protective and they are generally waterproof.
+These became famous as they were depicted in Western Movies in the mid-19th century, but are still worn today by ranchers, cowboys, farmers, fashion lovers, and of course rodeo participants or those that handle/work with horses!
+The wide brim is sun protective, and they are generally waterproof.
 Modern twists on the cowboy hat include buckles and bows, and the material ranges from felt, wool, and least often, leather.

 Technically, any hat that shields you from harmful UV rays falls under the “sun hat” umbrella, but there is a specific type of hat that more exclusively holds the title.
 It’s one that sort of looks like a bucket hat, but with a wider brim which covers the entire face and attached strings to keep it secure.

 The hat is made from jute material most commonly with multiple colours.
-To make it more trendy and fashionable and moving forward with not just being a hair protector but also creating a fashion statement among the crowd is the main goal of the designers.
+To make it more trendy and moving forward with not just being a hair protector but also creating a fashion statement among the crowd is the main goal of the designers.

 Floppy hats are becoming one of the most popular hat styles for women.
-The versatile wide brim floppy hat, whilst being a great provider of sun protection, calls out with its fun, statement providing, and boundless styling.
+The versatile wide brim floppy hat, whilst being a great provider of sun protection, calls out with its fun, statement-providing, and boundless styling.
 Most of the time the crown of the hat is unformed rounded, not creased or pitched, but pretty much any hat with a non-structured brim qualifies in this category.

 Race / Derby / Church / Dress Hat

-Race hats or derby hats are the high fashion, big ornate styles with wide, dramatic brims and fun colours that you see at the opening days of the horse races.
+Race hats or derby hats are the high fashion, big ornate styles with wide, dramatic brims and fun colours that you see on the opening days of the horse races.
 They can also be called derby hats though it is a contextual term because it is more traditionally associated with bowler hats.

-This style is comprised most often of cotton/twill/polyester/canvas and is a soft wide brimmed hat that can be rolled up and easily packed.
+This style is comprised most often of cotton/twill/polyester/canvas and is a soft wide-brimmed hat that can be rolled up and easily packed.
 It features a flat crown on top, a wide floppy brim, a chinstrap, and sometimes has sewn-in loops around the crown to stow small pieces of gear.
-The crown maybe vented with sewn eyelets or metal grommets with mesh.
+The crown may be vented with sewn eyelets or metal grommets with mesh.

-Boonie hats may have mesh panels on the upper section of the crown.
+Boonies may have mesh panels on the upper section of the crown.
 The most common brim size for this hat is between 2.5 – 3.5 inches.
 They may have a pocket, side snaps, foliage loops and occasionally a neck cape.

 These nylon-based extremely wide-brimmed hats have become more popular as they are more sun protective.
-When it comes to water activities, it is very important to wear a hat that provides great sun protection as well as in a material that won’t be destroyed by water and salt .
+When it comes to water activities, it is very important to wear a hat that provides great sun protection as well as a material that won’t be destroyed by water and salt.
 Most fishermen and boaters prefer hats that come in polyester and nylon, something that easily dries off and won’t lose its shape.

 Popular garden hat addresses those that want a lightweight and sun-protective hat to keep them shaded while working outdoors.
-Brim widths vary, but commonly they are made from straw to allow for air circulation and have an adjustable chinstrap so as to not fall off during activities or wind.
+Brim widths vary, but commonly they are made from straw to allow for air circulation and have an adjustable chinstrap to not fall off during activities or wind.

-Traditionally they were part of military attire, used for ceremonies, now are considered smart, formal hats for ladies.
+Traditionally they were part of military attire, used for ceremonies, and now are considered smart, formal hats for ladies.
 The word "toque" in this context could apply to the pillbox-style hats and any other brimless cap out there.

-A band or ribbon placed about the crown of a hat, just above the brim.
+A band or ribbon is placed about the crown of a hat, just above the brim.
 These can come in all types of fabric, ranging from velvet and leather to silk and sequins.